Manbearpixel/ObsidianXXL/README.md

 ```

 ##### :// XXL-API
 The XXL-API is an interface layer separating the ObsidianXXL Webapp and your running Obsidian Blockchain.
-The XXL-API has it's own prerequisites and should be installed prior to ObsidianXXL.
-Please refer to the XXL-API `README` for more information.
+The XXL-API has it's own prerequisites/guide and should be installed prior to ObsidianXXL.
+Please refer to the [XXL-API `README`](./xxl-api/README.md) for more information.

 ##### :// Forever
 Forever is a Process Manager to run the ObsidianXXL Webapp in production, essentially a high-level container for ObsidianXXL to run.
 We have opted for Forever due to the simplicity of use.
 The following command will install it in your environment.